Annex-Engineering/TradRack/docs/slicing/Slicing.md

 [Prusa's MMU filament profiles](https://github.com/prusa3d/PrusaSlicer/blob/master/resources/profiles/PrusaResearch.ini).
 The optimal values for each of these parameters may depend on your hotend and/or filament.

-[^1]: In the slicer GUI, hover the mouse over a parameter's textbox to make the tooltip appear.
+[^1]: In the slicer GUI, hover the mouse cursor over a parameter's textbox/checkbox to make the tooltip appear.